 Had Merlin not used magic to heal Uther, Uther would have died and Arthur may have come to the conclusion that Magic was not evil somewhere down the line by himself.

-Thanks to Merlin’s actions by the time Arthur takes over he is a far cry from the man Kilgarrah saw.
+Thanks to Merlin’s actions by the time Arthur takes over, he is a far cry from the man Kilgarrah saw in his vision of the future.
 He has been utterly convinced that Magic is evil.
 By this point he should have been convinced otherwise.

 Trying to kill Mordred